-Lakewood Christian Schools is committed to each student's success in learning within a caring, responsive, and safe environment that is free of discrimination, violence, and bullying.
+Lakewood Christian Schools is committed to each student's success in learning within a caring, responsive, and safe environment that is free of bullying.
 Students, staff, and our school community are expected to conduct themselves in light of I Peter 3:8: which says "Finally, all of you, be like-minded, be sympathetic, love one another, be compassionate and humble."
-Our school works to ensure that all students have the opportunity and support to develop to their fullest potential and share a personal and meaningful bond with people in the school community, as a result, students, staff, and our school community are expected to conduct themselves in a respectful, Christian manner, and demonstrate a level of respect and dignity towards each other.
+Our school works to provide students the opportunity and support to develop to their fullest potential and share a personal and meaningful bond with people in the school community.
+As a result, students, staff, and our school community are expected to conduct themselves in a respectful, Christian manner, and demonstrate a level of respect and dignity towards each other.